Home Income security International circumstances

 If you cannot find suitable work and return to Finland within three months, you can continue applying for earnings-related daily allowance from us.

 Returning to Finland means that you actually return and register as a jobseeker within the deadline.
 Check the deadline on the PD U2 document you received.
 If you do not register as a jobseeker within the deadline, you will lose your right to earnings-related daily allowance.
-In this case, we can resume paying the daily allowance only after you have studied or worked for four weeks after returning to Finland.
+In this case, we can resume paying the daily allowance only after you have completed four weeks of studies or at least one month of working condition after returning to Finland.

 If you have found work and return to Finland later, you are entitled to earnings-related daily allowance if you meet all the general requirements for receiving the allowance.
 Under certain conditions, we may take into account the work you have done in another EU/EEA country towards meeting your working condition (työssäoloehto) in Finland.